Powerlearnproject/se-assignment-day-2-git-and-github-Nwamaka77/README.md

 Closure and Cleanup:
 Once merged, the pull request is closed.
 The feature branch is typically deleted to keep the repository organized and reduce clutter.

-In summary, pull requests streamline the process of integrating new changes into a project by providing a controlled environment for code review and discussion.
-They help maintain code quality, prevent errors from reaching the main branch, and document the evolution of the project through detailed records of discussions and changes.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
 The Concept of Forking a Repository on GitHub